osahondev/termii-nest-sdk/README.md

 ```

 ### Environment Variables
-Ensure you set up the necessary environment variables:
+Ensure the following environment variables are set:

 ```bash
 API_KEY=[your_api_key]